ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 ## OP Stack

 Proposal calldata on mainnet meant for an OP stack chain should be forwarded through a call to sendMessage on the chain's corresponding mainnet `L1CrossDomainMessenger` contract.
 The call would have doubly-wrapped calldata for the `CrossChainAccount:forward` function as well as the ultimate Uniswap contract function call that would effect the change.
-An example for Optimism (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/opstack-example.sol)):
+An example for Optimism (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/opstack-example.sol)):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";